simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

   you might expect `add` to add this symbol for you.
   It does not do this; we assume that if you are using a `D` directive you prefer not to see the commodity symbol repeated on amounts in the journal.
+- `add` creates entries in journal format; it won't work with timeclock or timedot files.

 Examples: